cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 ## <a id='plugin-ui'></a>About the Plugin User Interface ##

 The paragraphs below describe the Cloud Foundry Eclipse plugin user interface.
 If you do not see the tabs described below, select the Pivotal Cloud Foundry server in the **Servers** view.
+To expose the Servers view, ensure that you are using the Java perspective, then select **Window > Show View > Other > Server > Servers**.

 The Cloud Foundry editor, outlined in red in the screenshot below, is the primary plugin user interface.
 Some workflows involve interacting with standard elements of the Eclipse user interface, such as the **Project Explorer** and the **Console** and **Servers** views.